ai-artem-orlov/vehicle-sales-analysis/README.md

 # Vehicle Sales Analysis

 ## Abstract
 The goal of this project is to help the fictitious European car-selling company **Motor123** (as of 2015) analyze the U.S. vehicle market and competitive landscape to plan and prepare for expansion.
-The project involves: basic data exploration in Excel; data modeling, relational database creation, and analysis in SQL Server; visualization in Power BI; and data imputation using Python.
+The project involves: basic data exploration in Excel; data modeling, relational database creation, and analysis in SQL Server; data imputation using Python; and visualization in Power BI.

 ## Dataset
 The dataset used in this project comes from Kaggle: